 Rorie Kelly makes ladybeast music.
-Her mission as a songwriter is to empower people who don’t feel like they fit, and teach them to love themselves fiercely and to become their own heroes.
+Her mission as a songwriter is to empower people who don’t feel like they fit, and inspire them to love themselves fiercely and to become their own heroes.
 A powerhouse performer, she gigs constantly around the northeast and lights up stages with her fiery vocals and her sense of humor.

 Rorie is known for her feminism and empowerment work for women and the LGBT community.
-Her inspiring anthem If You Teach a Bird to Sing took her to the Obama White House in 2016 to perform at the Bisexual Community Briefing.
+Her empowerment anthem If You Teach a Bird to Sing took her to the Obama White House in 2016 to perform at the Bisexual Community Briefing.
 In 2017, it was chosen as a top 10 Staff Pick by WFUV DJ John Platt.

 Rorie has released two studio albums, Wish Upon a Bottlecap and Rising Rising Rising (which the singer refers to as her “badass empowerment album”).
 In the time of the COVID pandemic, Rorie has started a weekly livestream series called Monday Night Muses which streams every Monday night from 7-9pm ET on her Youtube, Facebook and Twitch pages.
 Her new album, Shadow Work, will be released in Spring 2021.
 The singer promises the album will be “big, dark, and 150% more witchy.”